-I have since designed many other iris boxes which you can find on my profile page including improved versions of this design: Dodeca-box V2 and the premium Dodeca-Iris Box.
+I have since designed many other iris boxes which you can find on my profile page including improved versions of this design: Dodeca-box V2 and Dodeca-Iris Box.

 The hinges of the mechanism use ridged pins and holes that clip together.
 The ridges alternate with 0.1mm layer heights, for this reason the parts must be printed with 0.1mm layer heights at the hinge and pin sections.
 Using adjustable layer heights in your slicer will allow you to print the majority of the parts at a thicker layer height for speed.

 The effectiveness however of these hinges may depend on your specific printer and print settings, they shouldn't be either too tight or too loose.
 You could use contour xy compensation (ideamaker is a free slicer which does this) or alter your flow rate to adjust the fit for the hinges.
 The tolerance on the hinges is 0.15mm.

 'top door 1' is a plain iris leaf for the top of the box while 'top door 2' is an iris leaf with a curved extension for opening the box.
 I recommend you print at least two of 'top door 2' (maximum of 6 as in the printed examples and assembly diagram) and arrange them on opposite sides of the box to allow ease of opening.